MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

     - Sets the scanner to exclude .msg and .tmp files when running
     - Sets the default owner to the account you want to use when running the scanner

-1. Define the repositories you want to scan in your content scan job.
+1. Use the [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/add-aipscannerrepository) cmdlet to define the repositories you want to scan in your content scan job.
 For example, run:

     ```powershell
-    Set-AIPScannerRepository -OverrideContentScanJob Off -Path 'c:\repoToScan'
+    Add-AIPScannerRepository -OverrideContentScanJob Off -Path 'c:\repoToScan'
     ```

+    Use one of the following syntaxes, depending on the type of repository you're adding:

     - For a network share, use `\\Server\Folder`.
     - For a SharePoint library, use `http://sharepoint.contoso.com/Shared%20Documents/Folder`.